hannahdesmond/mastery-curriculum/chapter9/README.md

 hello_world
 ```

-So, we're going to define a method called `average`:
+To reduce the repetition of our code above, we're going to define a method called `average`:

 ```eval-ruby
 def average
 end
 ```

+...and we're going to put the procedure for finding an average inside it.

 > Right now, we're defining the method on the program object.
-That's why we can call our method without referencing an object.
-More on this in [Chapter 10](../chapter10/README.md) – if you're confused for now, go remind yourself about [Chapter 3](../chapter3/README.md)!
+That's why we can call our method without referencing an object using dot syntax.
+In [Chapter 10](../chapter10/README.md), we'll define methods on other objects.
+If you're confused, go remind yourself about messages and objects using [Chapter 3](../chapter3/README.md).

 ## Return values from methods

-Remember that when we send an object a message, the object invokes a method using that message.
-Then, it carries out a procedure.
-Finally, it returns something back to whoever sent the original message.
+Remember: when we send an object a message, the object invokes a method using that message.
+Then, the object carries out a procedure.
+Finally, the object returns something back to whoever sent the original message.

 To designate what the return value should be from a method, use the `return` keyword: